pramodkumarkarn/hugo-pk/content/blog/what-so-what-now-what/index.md

 This is neatly summarised in the phrase **<a href="http://www.liberatingstructures.com/9-what-so-what-now-what-w/">What?
 So What?
 Now What?</a>**, an evaluation and facilitation model I first learned from the amazing [Kathleen Paris](http://kathleenparis.com/) and, subsequently, through the book [Liberating Structures](http://www.liberatingstructures.com/).

 ### What?
 What did we actually see?
 This is strictly an observation, an agreement of the facts.
 No evaluation or judgement at this stage.
 Do say: "Jim had his arms crossed during the meeting."
 Don't say: "Jim was angry."
-(Unless we observed Jim saying "I'm angry" we don't know.
+Unless we observed Jim saying "I'm angry" we don't know.
 All we know is that his arms were crossed during the meeting.

 ### So What?
 How do these observations make us feel?
 What meaning does this have for us?
-E.g. "Because 300 people RSVP'd for the party, I'm nervous we won't have enough food & drink." or "Because Jim didn't ask any questions during the meeting, we felt like he didn't like our ideas."
+E.g. "Because 300 people RSVP'd for the party, I'm nervous we won't have enough food & drink." or "Because Anna didn't ask any questions during the meeting, we felt like she didn't like our ideas."

 ### Now What?
 Make a clear decision about what action to take next (e.g. Buy more food for the party.)
 Articulate these as clear decisions with clear actions, owners, and deadlines if possible.